Where do I enter income and expenses from a rental property?

 Now let's enter that rental:

-- Search for rentals and then click the "Jump to" link in the search result.
+- In TurboTax, search for rentals and then click the "Jump to" link in the search result.

 - Answer Yes to the question Did you have any rental or royalty income and expenses?

 - Follow the on-screen instructions as you proceed through the rental and royalties section.